 The average agent will most likely say, “My retention is pretty good.”
 “Pretty good” usually means the agent doesn’t know their retention numbers well.
 In their defense, a lot of agency/broker management systems don’t make it easy to measure retention.

 But the difference between your current retention and four points higher is worth a game-changing amount of revenue.

 Check out our free retention analysis tool to see for yourself.
 Plug in your numbers and you’ll see that if you bump your retention by four points on a million-dollar book, it’s worth more than a million in cumulative 10-year income.

 You don’t always need new clients and increased revenue per client to generate serious revenue.
 Just keeping clients longer creates a high return on a low investment.

 Great retention is the product of two interwoven factors:

 - Loyalty.
-Loyal customers give you more money because they’ve already given you their trust – and money follows trust.
-And trust is rarely just ‘given’.
-It’s earned.
-(More about that in a moment.)
+Loyal customers give you more money because you’ve already earned their trust.

-- Do you have a Welcome Campaign when they become a new customer?
-Does the content make them feel great about their decision?
+- Do you have a Welcome Campaign for new clients?
+Does the campaign reaffirm their decision and strengthen the relationship?